This post was most recently updated on August 30th, 2023

 To be honest, when I say that I enjoy freelance work as a translator and blogger, I still feel uneasy.
 My parents wanted me to work as a civil servant and get a steady income, and every year I see many of my friends who are married and have families.
 Even my cousins who are younger and my age already have children.
 I can’t help but feel worried.

-Even though we all know that money isn’t everything, when you’re in a financial crisis or went through a job loss, stress may take over your life.
-This causes you to believe that you are imperfect and leave you feeling hopeless.
+Even though we all know that money isn’t everything, when you’re in a financial crisis or going through a job loss, stress may take over your life.
+This causes you to believe that you are imperfect and leaves you feeling hopeless.
 Financial stress can have a negative impact on your mental and emotional health.

 We are all under pressure to succeed, especially in our late teens and twenties.
 We confront numerous obstacles, including obtaining an education, establishing a successful profession, finding the ideal partner, and starting a family.
-The pressure to achieve makes you feel you’re not doing enough, giving your best, and makes you feel guilty.
-You ended up damaging your self-esteem.
+The pressure to achieve makes you feel you’re not doing enough, or giving your best and makes you feel guilty.
+You end up damaging your self-esteem.